CraigLager/PowerShell/README.md

 * `go <path>`: navigate to path, print directory
 * `goo <partial path>`: navigates to a path based on a wildcard `*<partial path>*` match, example `goo serv` could navigate to `my-service-production`
 * `Invoke-SubDirectories <command>`: invokes the command in each subdirectory of the current directory
+* `Invoke-Refresh`: refresh the current terminal, reloading the profile

 ## Git